 Three others were sentenced to life in prison, while an eighth received a six-year term behind bars.

-Powell’s Bungled Suicide And Restless Afterlife
+A Bungled Suicide, Death By Hanging, And Restless Afterlife

 In 1869, all bodies except Powell’s were released to their families.
 A few years later, his corpse was exhumed again and buried in the Holmead Cemetery in Dupont Circle, Washington.
 It was exhumed yet again in 1884 as the cemetery prepared for closure.